Description:

 Let’s build and execute the “synchronizeDef” example.

-- Connect the dots between the controls as shown above
+- Connect the dots between the “Start” and other steps, as shown above

-- Click on Task1 (Manage1 Approval) step to configure its "Settings" properties.
+- Click the Task1 (Manager1 Approval) step to configure its "Required" properties.
 Provide a task name.
-Navigate to “Advanced” tab.
-Configure the user to route the task to.
+Navigate to the “Optional” tab.
+Configure the user to whom the task is to be routed.

-- Click on Task2 (Manage2 Approval) step to configure its "Settings" properties.
+- Click the Task 2 (Manager 2 Approval) step to configure its "Required" properties.
 Provide a task name.
-Navigate to “Advanced” tab.
-Configure the user to route the task to.
+Navigate to the “Optional” tab.
+Configure the user to whom the task is to be routed.

 - The “Synchronize” step does not have any configurations to set.

-- Click on Task3 (Manage3 Approval) step to configure its "Settings" properties.
+- Click the Task3 (Manager3 Approval) step to configure its "Required" properties.
 Provide a task name.
-Navigate to “Advanced” tab.
-Configure the user to route the task to.
+Navigate to the “Optional” tab.
+Configure the user to whom the task is to be routed.